RavenousLegs

 Threshing machine in fields for Wheat harvest season in Bir, Himachal Pradesh

-As I entered Bir, I was welcomed with tea gardens on both the sides of the road.
-There is a tea factory in Bir.
-Women in Bir are often seen plucking green tea leaves for their livelihood.
+When I arrived in Bir, I was greeted by tea gardens on both sides of the road.
+There’s even a tea factory there!
+You’ll often see women in Bir plucking green tea leaves to make a living.

 Women working in tea gardens in Bir, Himachal Pradesh